 I feel happy and privileged that my article, Russian and Me, has just been published by the European Literature Network:

-Russian and Me by Katia Gregor
+Russian and Me

 What a tremendous post, Katia: beautifully written, heartfelt and consistenly engaging.
 Thank you for sharing it.
 I was utterly bereft by your last full stop, and hope you’ll write more about this in future!

 How very kind of you!
 Thank you!
 It means a lot to me that you like it.

 Congratulations, Katia, and thanks for this.
 I teared a little.
 There is pain in language, and maybe more of it in Russian.
 Good luck with your lessons.

 Thank you very much, Nan.